 Pastas: we make our own fettuccini, which makes our dishes even more wonderful.
 We offer shrimp in basil cream, (made with our own pesto) szechuan chicken or shrimp, a spicy dish.
-The tahini is made from scratch using our own toasted sesame seeds.)
+(We make the tahini from scratch using our own toasted sesame seeds.)
 The meatball pasta has our homemade marinara.
 We also use the meatball and marinara in a sandwich.
 We make the meatballs a batch at a time, so we can run out.
 You are welcome to call and reserve a meatball dish.
 Ginger garlic chicken or shrimp, and primavera with basil pesto, round out the selections.

-Note, all our chicken dishes, including sandwiches, use chicken breasts, which we pound, then marinate in a Tuscany marinade, then char-grill.
+Note, all our chicken dishes, including sandwiches, use chicken breast, which we pound, then marinate in a Tuscany marinade, then char-grill.

-Tomato-Mozzarella Caprese is another favorite.
-Tomatoes and Mozzarella are layered across the plate, and topped with olive oil and balsamic vinaigrette and our own basil pesto.
+Tomato-Mozzarella Caprese is a favorite appetizer.
+Tomatoes and Mozzarella are layered across the plate, and topped with extra virgin olive oil and balsamic vinaigrette and our own basil pesto.

 Dogs are welcome on our patio.

 For any changes in hours, and regular hours, see HOURS!